temporalio/sdk-python/README.md

 The Python SDK is under development.
 There are no compatibility guarantees nor proper documentation pages at this time.

-Currently missing features:
+Currently, missing features:

-* Workflow worker support
+- Workflow worker support
-* Async activity support (in client or worker)
+- Async activity support (in client or worker)
-* Support for Windows arm, macOS arm (i.e. M1), Linux arm, and Linux x64 glibc < 2.31.
+- Support for Windows arm, macOS arm (that is M1), Linux arm, and Linux x64 glibc < 2.31.

 ## Quick Start